Copp31/Code-parts/README.md

 Write function name : EasyName
 ```

-*:point_right: Trick: if you don't know the exact type and name function that you want to test, start with option one.
+*:point_right: Trick: if you don't know the exact type and name of the function you want to test, start with option one.
 You will find the information that you need.*

  <hr />